glennkj/CIVILite/README.md

 the game.
 The program also can't display unit battle information, nor can it display capital battle information, only displaying when a civ declares, loses, or wins a war.
 Finally, depending on the civ's visibility, they can declare war on another civ even if they can't see them.

-Additional Considerations:

-The restrictions given when creating this program outlined heavy limitations on the usage of object-oriented-programming principles, particularly the restriction of classes, as uniquely defined classes were not allowed to be used, so repeated function calls for specific objects were used in place of a more useful class.
-As well, modules and extra files could not be used-outside of the python source code and this file- due to restrictions present in the software available at the school.